Thinking about picking up Monopoly for Nintendo Switch? I’ve bought and played it, and it’s pretty good – but not perfect.

 How does Monopoly work on the Switch?

-Monopoly for Nintendo Switch is really easy to pick up and play.
+The Monopoly Nintendo Switch game is really easy to pick up and play.
 Once you start the game, you can be playing within a couple of minutes at most – the menus don’t take long to navigate at all.

 Start by selecting your language.
 Except it’s not just language, you’re also choosing your region here, which is why you’ve got the American and British flags on screen – you can make sure you have the right properties, whether you’re gunning for Boardwalk or Mayfair as the final dark blue space.